 I'm sure you can add a few more.
 Down the drain with 'm!
 Down the drain with all European languages!
 Oops!
 There go all other languages as well...
 Down the drain....

 The 1st constructed language was Volapuk, and it was a mess.
 In the second half of the 19th century Zamenhof published the well known Esperanto.
 It was better than Volapuk and became popular all over the world.
 It could be improved on various points though.
 Some of these were so essential that a brand new language was constructed.
-It was named Ido, which is in fact improved Esperanto.
-'Unfortunately' Esperanto had already become popular all over the world already, and the last thing the Esperantists wanted to do, was to learn a second international language.
+Its name is Ido, which is in fact improved Esperanto.
+'Unfortunately' Esperanto had become popular all over the world already, and the last thing the Esperantists wanted to do, was to learn a second international language.

-I very definitive plead for Ido however, because of the improvements.
-Besides, Ido is a lot more fun to learn than Esperanto with its 6 Slavic characters, which aren't on any keyboard for example.
+However, I very definitive plead for Ido.
+Because of the improvements.
+Besides, Ido is a lot more fun to learn than Esperanto with its 6 Slavic characters, which are not on any keyboard anyway.

 Oh yes, these drain languages...

 When are the Germans finally going to learn French?
-I can tell you exactly when.
-On the day that the French are going to speak German.
+I know when: on the day that the French are going to learn German.